silviodima/Proximity-alarm/README.md

    ```
    node-red-dashboard
    ```
-   - From the hamburger menu at the top right, click on `Import` and upload `proximityAlarmFlow.json` from `flow` folder;
+   - From the hamburger menu at the top right, click on `Import` and upload `proximityAlarmFlow.json` from `node-RED` folder;
    - In the newly imported flow, there are _2 MQTT nodes_: update the MQTT properties of both;
    - Click on `Deploy`.
 5. Start your `Arduino IDE` and install the ESP32 board with this [guide](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/).
-   - Open `ultrasonic_sensor.ino`, so connect your ESP32 module with usb-c wire in the port.
+   - From  `ultrasonic_sensor` folder, open `ultrasonic_sensor.ino`, so connect your ESP32 module with usb-c wire in the port.
    - Configure `mqtt_server` and `mqtt_port` according with your MQTT Broker and set `ssid` and `password` according to your WiFi credentials;
    - Select the right board from `Tools`>`Board`>`Esp32 Arduino`>`AI-Thinker ESP32 Cam`, then select the right port;
    - You are ready to `Verify` and `Upload` the sketch.